 Intermediate to advanced shore-based freediving access to the iconic shark cave at Magic Point and SS Tekapo Wreck

-7-day swell forecast for Magic Point Shark Cave, calculated using Pelagic's Hadal Conditions Intelligence™.
-Wave heights are site-specific — adjusted for Magic Point Shark Cave's exposure, orientation and depth profile.
-Colour bands show diveable conditions at this site: green is ideal, orange is marginal, red is undiveable.
+Site-specific wave heights adjusted for Magic Point Shark Cave's exposure, orientation and depth profile.
+Colour bands: green = ideal, orange = marginal, red = undiveable.

 Magic Point Shark Cave is one of the most extraordinary freediving destinations on the New South Wales coast and one of the very few shore-accessible Grey Nurse shark aggregation sites in Sydney.
 The cave entrance sits at 16 m off an exposed sandstone headland south of Maroubra, and inside — on any given calm day — Grey Nurse sharks hang motionless in the water column in the ambient filtered light that reaches down from the cave mouth.
 The nearby SS Tekapo wreck adds a second compelling objective for those with the depth range and fitness to reach it on a breath-hold.
 The site is well known in freediving circles but genuinely hard to reach, which keeps it far less crowded than its quality warrants.